Disk sector: History

 The 1970 IBM 3330 disk storage replaced the CRC on the data field of each record with an error correcting code (ECC) to improve data integrity by detecting most errors and allowing correction of many errors.
 Ultimately all fields of disk sectors had ECCs.

 Prior to the 1980s, there was little standardization of sector sizes; disk drives had a maximum number of bits per track and various system manufacturers subdivided the track into different sector sizes to suit their OSes and applications.
 The popularity of the PC beginning in the 1980s and the advent of the IDE interface in the late 1980s led to a 512-byte sector becoming an industry standard sector size for HDDs and similar storage devices.

 In the 1970s, IBM added fixed-block architecture Direct Access Storage Devices (FBA DASDs) to its line of CKD DASD.
-CKD DASD supported multiple variable length sectors while the IBM FBA DASD supported sector sizes of 512, 1024, 2048, or 4096 bytes.
+CKD DASD supported multiple variable-length sectors, while the IBM FBA DASD supported sector sizes of 512, 1024, 2048, or 4096 bytes.

-In 2000 the industry trade organization, International Disk Drive Equipment and Materials Association (IDEMA) started work to define the implementation and standards that would govern sector size formats exceeding 512 bytes to accommodate future increases in data storage capacities.
-By the end of 2007 in anticipation of a future IDEMA standard, Samsung and Toshiba began shipments of 1.8-inch hard disk drives with 4096 byte sectors.
+In 2000, the industry trade organization, International Disk Drive Equipment and Materials Association (IDEMA) started work to define the implementation and standards that would govern sector size formats exceeding 512 bytes to accommodate future increases in data storage capacities.
+By the end of 2007, in anticipation of a future IDEMA standard, Samsung and Toshiba began shipments of 1.8-inch hard disk drives with 4096-byte sectors.
 In 2010 IDEMA completed the Advanced Format standard for 4096 sector drives, setting the date for the transition from 512 to 4096 byte sectors as January 2011 for all manufacturers, and Advanced Format drives soon became prevalent.

 Related units

 Sectors versus blocks

 While sector specifically means the physical disk area, the term block has been used loosely to refer to a small chunk of data.
 Block has multiple meanings depending on the context.
-In the context of data storage, a filesystem block is an abstraction over disk sectors possibly encompassing multiple sectors.
+In the context of data storage, a filesystem block is an abstraction over disk sectors, possibly encompassing multiple sectors.
 In other contexts, it may be a unit of a data stream or a unit of operation for a utility.
 For example, the Unix program dd allows one to set the block size to be used during execution with the parameter bs=bytes.
 This specifies the size of the chunks of data as delivered by dd, and is unrelated to sectors or filesystem blocks.

-In Linux, disk sector size can be determined with sudo fdisk -l | grep "Sector size" and block size can be determined with sudo blockdev --getbsz /dev/sda.